devnull-cz/c-prog-lang/modules/home-assignments/mygetopt.md

-# command line option parsing
+# Command line option parsing

 Implement a command line parser ala getopt(3).
 The global variable `myoptarg` will be set if an option has an argument to mimic the `optarg` set by getopt().